vickysoup/gulp-chrome-web-store/README.md

 Please kindly follow [CONTRIBUTING.md](CONTRIBUTING.md) to get started.

 You can also contribute by sharing!
-Share the list with your classmates, your friends and e
+Share the list with your classmates, your friends and everyone :)

+> By connecting more people to information,
+> You, are doing n